sonic-pi-net/sonic-pi/etc/doc/tutorial/A.15-performance.md

 pointing to another valid `live_loop`, then you can quickly fix the error and re-run the code to re-start things without missing a beat.

-## 4. Use the Master Mixer
+## 4. Use the Main Mixer

-One of Sonic Pi's best kept secrets is that it has a master mixer through which all sound flows.
+One of Sonic Pi's best kept secrets is that it has a main mixer through which all sound flows.
 This mixer has both a low pass filter and a high pass filter built-in, so you can easily perform global modifications to the sound.
-The master mixer's functionality can be accessed via the fn `set_mixer_control!`.
+The main mixer's functionality can be accessed via the fn `set_mixer_control!`.
 For example, whilst some code is running and making sound, enter this into a spare buffer and hit `Run`: